Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin C?

-Most people don't need to supplement vitamin C, and megadoses are physiologically wasted.
-Absorption plateaus around 200-400mg/day, and above 1,000mg less than half is absorbed, the rest is excreted.
-The Cochrane review of 29 trials (11,306 participants) found regular supplementation does not prevent colds in the general population, though it does cut cold incidence by 52% in people under heavy physical stress like marathon runners and soldiers.
-It's one of the most thoroughly studied supplements; the research is less flattering than most supplement sites present.
+Vitamin C absorption plateaus at a couple hundred milligrams a day, which is the whole reason most people don't need to supplement it at all and the big bottles marketed for fighting off colds are mostly wasted.
+Your gut can only absorb so much.
+Uptake plateaus around 200-400mg/day, and above 1,000mg less than half of what you swallow gets in - the rest leaves in your urine.
+The Cochrane review of 29 trials (11,306 participants) found that taking it regularly doesn't stop colds in the general population, though it did cut colds by 52% in people under heavy physical stress like marathon runners and soldiers.
+Vitamin C is one of the most thoroughly studied supplements there is, and the research is less flattering than most supplement sites let on.

-What vitamin C will not do: prevent heart disease or cancer.
-The Physicians' Health Study II (14,641 men, 8 years, 500mg/day) found zero cardiovascular benefit (HR 0.99, 95% CI 0.89-1.10, for major events - all secondary endpoints null including MI, stroke, and CV mortality) and zero cancer benefit (HR 1.02, 95% CI 0.94-1.10 for total cancer; HR 1.03, 95% CI 0.93-1.15 for prostate cancer, across 1,943 total cancers).
-A meta-analysis of 7 RCTs confirmed the null (RR 1.00, 95% CI 0.95-1.05 for cancer incidence), and a Mendelian randomization study found zero causal association between genetically elevated plasma vitamin C and cancer.
-These were well-nourished men already at plasma saturation from diet - supplementation was redundant.
+Here's what vitamin C will not do, no matter the dose: protect your heart or prevent cancer.
+The Physicians' Health Study II followed 14,641 men for 8 years on 500mg/day and found zero cardiovascular benefit (HR 0.99, 95% CI 0.89-1.10 for major events, with every secondary endpoint null - heart attack, stroke, and cardiovascular death) and zero cancer benefit (HR 1.02, 95% CI 0.94-1.10 for total cancer; HR 1.03, 95% CI 0.93-1.15 for prostate cancer, across 1,943 total cancers).
+A meta-analysis of 7 RCTs landed in the same place (RR 1.00, 95% CI 0.95-1.05 for cancer incidence), and a Mendelian randomization study found no causal link between naturally higher vitamin C and cancer.
+The likely reason: these were well-fed men already maxed out from their diets, so adding a pill changed nothing.

-A safety note for men: doses above 1,000mg/day increase kidney stone risk.
-The mechanism is straightforward - ascorbic acid is metabolized to dehydroascorbic acid, then to 2,3-diketogulonic acid, which cleaves into oxalate.
-Calcium oxalate constitutes roughly 80% of all human kidney stones, and urinary oxalate excretion increases steeply above 1,000mg/day.
-The HPFS/NHS cohorts (40,500 men and 156,000 women tracked for over a decade) found men taking 1,000mg+ had a 19% increased risk (HR 1.19, 95% CI 1.01-1.40), and a meta-analysis confirmed 62% higher odds (OR 1.62).
-Women do not appear to share this risk, likely due to estrogen's protective effect on renal calcium excretion, differential GI calcium absorption binding free oxalate in the gut, and possible variations in hepatic oxalate synthesis.
-Those with chronic kidney disease should avoid supplemental vitamin C entirely due to impaired oxalate clearance.
-The optimal daily dose for most adults is 200-400mg - enough to saturate plasma without the diminishing returns and risks of megadosing.
+A safety note worth reading if you're a man: doses above 1,000mg/day raise your kidney stone risk.
+The chain is direct - your body breaks ascorbic acid down to dehydroascorbic acid, then 2,3-diketogulonic acid, which splits off into oxalate.
+Calcium oxalate makes up roughly 80% of all human kidney stones, and the amount of oxalate in your urine climbs steeply above 1,000mg/day.
+The HPFS/NHS cohorts (40,500 men and 156,000 women tracked for over a decade) found men taking 1,000mg+ had a 19% higher risk (HR 1.19, 95% CI 1.01-1.40), and a meta-analysis put the odds 62% higher (OR 1.62).
+Women don't appear to carry this risk, probably because of estrogen's protective effect on how the kidneys handle calcium, differences in how the gut absorbs calcium and binds free oxalate, and possible differences in liver oxalate production.
+If you have chronic kidney disease, skip supplemental vitamin C entirely - your kidneys can't clear the oxalate well.
+For most adults the sweet spot is 200-400mg/day: enough to fill your tank without the diminishing returns and the stone risk that come with megadosing.

 Does It Work?
 The Evidence